Arc-B/DC_JAX-RPC/README.md

-Learn RPC-Based SOAP Web Services (JAX-RPC)
+RPC-Based SOAP Web Services (JAX-RPC)
 ===========================================

 This project contains example code to demonstrate proficiency with RPC based, aka JAX-RPC, SOAP web services.

-Obviously, building JAX-RPC web services today is definitely not something you want to do.
-However, it isn't unusual for a large company to buy some vendor package that has been around for a while and has never been updated to REST services.
-So you as a developer get stuck having to integrate with it by using its RPC web services.

-But never fear.
-Axis 1.4 is still quite adept at handling the task even though the Spring Framework has dropped support for RPC.
+We have used Spring Boot framework to build the application.

 This project contain three modules:
 * learn-webservices-jaxrpc-stubs